 These traits our hard-wired into our brains.
 And that is exactly what the field of behavioral economics (or behavioral finance) seeks to understand.
 Why do we make bad financial decisions?

 Over the next several weeks, I will be publishing articles on what I am calling The Behavioral Finance Series (BFS).
+You can read all of the BFS posts here.
 Each post in the BFS will look into a specific bias, describe how it impacts our financial decisions, and how we can defeat that bias to become better investors and stewards with our money.

 It will probably help you become a better doctor, too.

 This series is not for the faint of heart.
 Our hard-wired brains are constantly trying to protect us from situations our predecessors faced.
 Yet, many of these tendencies lead to really bad decisions in modern day situations.

 Let’s look at a few examples so that you can get a taste of what is coming in the BFS.